AbdulbasetRS/Laravel-Guardify/README.md

 ```

 This command will **synchronize** permissions between your config file and database.
 It will:
-- Create any new permissions from your config file
-- Update existing permissions if their names change
 - **Delete** any permissions not in your config file
+- Create all permissions from your config file

 ### When to Use Each Command